flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-E4980A/Keysight-E4980A.md

 ---
-title: Connecting to Keysight E4980A by Keysight in Python
+title: Connecting to Keysight (Agilent) E4980A by Keysight (Agilent) in Python
-sidebar_label: Keysight E4980A
+sidebar_label: Keysight (Agilent) E4980A
 description: The E4980A precision LCR meter provides the best combination of accuracy, speed, and versatility for a wide range of component measurements.
 keywords: [multimeters, Keysight, QCodes, PyMeasure]
 slug: /instruments-database/multimeters/keysight/keysight-e4980a